Wienerschnitzel: History

-Logo, slogans, and advertising

-Soon after the rebrand, the current Wienerschnitzel logo was created by Saul Bass in 1978.

 The Galardi Group

 The Galardi Group, the parent company of Wienerschnitzel, Tastee-Freez, and Original Hamburger Stand, was formed by John Galardi in 1970.

 In 1979, Wienerschnitzel attempted to expand its menus by adding hamburgers.
 With little success in the 1980s, the company established two chains in 1983, The Original Hamburger Stand and Weldon's Gourmet Hamburgers, which was cast off in the 1990s.

 By 2003, The Galardi Group became a franchisee of Tastee-Freez and made its products available in Wienerschnitzel and Original Hamburger Stand.
 Due to increased sales, The Galardi Group later bought Tastee-Freez.

 In popular culture

 The Descendents' song "Wienerschnitzel" from their 1981 release Fat EP takes the form of a satirical skit in which the band's frontman Milo Aukerman orders a meal from the restaurant.

 In the Season 9 episode of The Simpsons titled "The Last Temptation of Krust", Krusty the Clown reinvents himself as an anti-capitalist, anti-consumerist and anti-commercialist comedian in the style of George Carlin.
 During a stand-up set criticising the use of deceased celebrities & public figures in advertising, he remarks "I do not believe Winston Churchill would eat at ‘Der Wienerschnitzel.’”